bw0rth/pync/docs/source/getting-started.rst

       with open('file.in', 'rb') as f:
           pync('-l localhost 8000', stdin=f)

-Connect to the file server to download the file
+Connect to the server to download the file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. tab:: Unix